 WHEREAS, a basic allocation per student, (e.g. Data Achievement (MCA 20-9-325)), would bring a constant revenue that school districts would support refreshing technology hardware on at least a five year cycle (industry standard).
-A basic annual allocation of \$50 per student over a five year span would generate

-\$250; which may not cover the complete cost of hardware for a student, but enough that a district can do more effective and efficient planning; and
+A basic annual allocation of \$50 per student over a five year span would generate \$250; which may not cover the complete cost of hardware for a student, but enough that a district can do more effective and efficient planning; and

-BE IT RESOLVED, that the SAM hereby requests that the 2021 Montana Legislature increase the state's funding for technology by appropriating \$50 per student each year for technology hardware.
+BE IT RESOLVED, that the SAM hereby requests increased state funding for technology by appropriating \$50 per student each year for technology hardware.